opendp/smartnoise-sdk/eval/README.md

 Analyze provides metrics about a single dataset.

-* Percent of all dimension combinations that are unique, k <5 an k < 10 (Count up to configurable “reporting length”)
+* Percent of all dimension combinations that are unique, k < 5 and k < 10 (Count up to configurable “reporting length”)
 * Report which columns are “most linkable”
+* Marginal histograms up to n-way -- choose default with reasonable size (e.g. 10 per marginal, and up to 20 marginals -- allow override).
+Trim and encode labels.
+* Number of rows
+* Number of distinct rows
+* Count, Mean, Variance, Min, Max, Median, Percentiles for each marginal
 * Classification AUC
+* Individual Cardinalities
+* Dimensionality, Sparsity
+* Independencies
 * t-sne